Knowing the terms of payment

 Knowing the rules if a contract is concluded by phone or online

-If you concluded a contract by phone or online, the contractor is allowed to request or accept a payment before the work starts under only one condition: if you pay by credit card.
+If you concluded a contract by phone or online, the merchant is allowed to request or accept a payment before the work starts under only one condition: if you pay by credit card.

 Last update : October 16, 2020